nearform/titus/docs/developers/packages/titus-backend/README.md

   ```

   This starts your server on `http://localhost:5000`.
-  If you make any changes in `lib/` or in `.env` the server automatically restarts.
+  If you make any changes in `lib/` or in `.env`, the server automatically restarts.

-  Verify the application works and can reach the database using the command `curl http://127.0.0.1:5000/healthcheck`.
+  Verify the application works and can reach the database using the command: `curl http://127.0.0.1:5000/healthcheck`.

 ## Testing and Linting
 The following commands can be used for testing and linting your application:

-* `npm test` - run all the tests with code coverage (it's the command CI is using)
+* `npm test` - run all the tests with code coverage (this is the command CI uses)
 * `npm run test:watch` - start Jest in watch mode: run tests against the modified files (since last commit), and automatically runs them again if you change the code
 * `npm run lint` - apply ESLint / Prettier to sources
 * `npm run lint:fix` - use ESLint / Prettier (with autofix flag)